About the Judicial Branch

 California’s court system is the largest in the nation and serves a population of more than 39 million people—about 12 percent of the total U.S. population.
+The Judicial branch budget is less than 2% of the State General Fund.

-The next level of judicial authority resides with the Courts of Appeal.
-Most cases before the Courts of Appeal involve the review of a superior court decision being contested by a party to the case.
+• Most cases before the Courts of Appeal involve a review of superior court decisions being contested by a party to the case.
 The Legislature divided the state geographically into six appellate districts.
+Learn more about the Courts of Appeal.

 • Trial courts: 58—one in each county